julzaza/wildwitchherbs/_posts/2026-01-24-spring-equinox-foraging.md

 ---

-## The Dangerous Gift of Early Green
+## The Dangerous Gift of Early Greens

 The Spring Equinox did not announce abundance.
 It announced **permission**.